Blog

 The Urinary System

-Aside from the filtration and elimination of blood waste products, the renal system helps to maintain healthy blood pressure, blood pH, electrolyte balance and bodily osmosis (fluid homeostasis).
+Aside from the filtration and elimination of blood waste products, the renal system helps to maintain healthy blood pressure, blood pH, electrolyte balance, and fluid balance.

 Kidneys

 The kidneys take the majority of cellular waste from the body, transported to them via the bloodstream.
-They then produce urine and send it to the bladder for excretion.
+They produce urine, which travels to the bladder where it is stored until it is expelled from the body.

 Regulation of Kidney Function

-The kidneys are regulated by hormones, nerve impulses as well as its own internal regulatory mechanisms.
+The kidneys are regulated by hormones, nerve impulses, as well as their own internal regulatory mechanisms.

 1. Endocrine and Nervous System Regulation

-The hypothalamus in the brain receives a wide variety of signals relevant to kidney function by monitoring nerve impulses and blood activity.
-In response to these stimuli, it sends signals to the pituitary which then in turn releases hormones that the kidney responds to by modulating its functions.
+The hypothalamus in the brain receives a wide variety of signals relevant to kidney function by monitoring nerve impulses and blood composition.
+In response to these stimuli, it sends signals to the pituitary, which then, in turn, releases hormones that the kidney responds to by modulating its functions.

 In the absence of neuro-endocrine involvement, the kidneys are still able to function and appear to have their own form of auto-regulation.

-Auto-regulation is a homeostatic mechanism that is usually referred to in the context of the cardiovascular system, in which blood vessels relax or contract as a result of increased or decreased blood pressure respectively.
-When applied to the kidneys, auto-regulation of kidney blood vessels alters the rate at which it eliminates and recycles waste products, thereby regulating kidney function.
+Auto-regulation is a homeostatic mechanism that is usually referred to in the context of the cardiovascular system, in which blood vessels relax or contract as a result of increased or decreased blood pressure, respectively.
+When applied to the kidneys, auto-regulation of kidney blood vessels alters the rate at which they eliminate and reabsorb waste products, thereby regulating kidney function.

 Kidney Function